 The Federal Direct Parent Loan for Undergraduate Students (PLUS) is a non-need based loan for parents of dependent students.
 Loan eligibility amount is limited by the institutional budget minus all other financial aid.
-Effective July 1, 2017, Federal Direct PLUS loans for the 2017-2018 academic year will have a 7.00% interest rate fixed for the life of the loan with a 4.276% up-front loan fee (4.264% after 10/1/17) deducted from each disbursement.
+Effective July 1, 2018, Federal Direct PLUS loans for the 2018-2019 academic year will have a 7.60% interest rate fixed for the life of the loan with a 4.264% up-front loan fee (4.248% after 10/1/18) deducted from each disbursement.
 Interest rates on future year Federal Direct PLUS loans will be indexed to the 10-year U.S. Treasury Note rate.
-Click here for the current Federal Direct Loan interest rate table.
+Click here for the additional information regarding current Federal Direct Loan interest and fees.

 Repayment begins 60 days after the loan is fully disbursed (unless approved for a deferment) and cannot be transferred into the student’s name.
 The parent borrower must repay the loan.
 Students are required to meet Satisfactory Academic Progress and maintain half-time enrollment.

 After completing the FAFSA, the student will be notified when their award notification is available in e-Services.
 The parent can then complete the PLUS Electronic Master Promissory Note and online Direct PLUS application which are available at www.studentloans.gov.
 You will need to use the FSA ID and social security number of the parent applying for the loan to sign in.

 A credit check will be conducted prior to approval of the loan.
 If the parent’s credit is denied the student will be eligible for additional unsubsidized direct loan.
 An email will be sent to the student’s BSU email address notifying them of a revised award notification available through their e-Services account.